 KS3/4 (11-16) Defiance, sarcasm, walkouts, phone use as avoidance, passive refusal, masking Respect autonomy, avoid audience, offer space first, use written communication if verbal feels too intense, revisit when calm, maintain relationship above all

-Learners still require co-regulation, as young children do.
-Approaches should respect the learner's dignity and independence.
-Public interventions can backfire, feeling condescending.
-A quiet word or note often works better (Shanker, 2016).
-Standing near helps more than talking (Cozolino, 2014).
+Learners still require co-regulation, as young children do, but approaches should respect dignity and independence.
+Public interventions can backfire by feeling condescending.
+A quiet word, written prompt, planned check-in or calm proximity may work better than a public verbal correction, depending on the learner.

 Co-Regulation for Specific SEND Profiles